-The Kampuchea Institute of Certified Public Accountants & Auditors (KICPAA) is a national PAO The outcome is that successful students are in high demand particularly by employers in public in a lower-middle income ASEAN economy.
+The Kampuchea Institute of Certified Public Accountants & Auditors (KICPAA) is a national PAO in a lower-middle income ASEAN economy.
 KICPAA is an associate of IFAC and a member of the ASEAN Federation of Accountants (AFA).
 It works with the Association of Chartered Certified Accountants (ACCA), a global PAO which is a member of IFAC, an affiliate of CAPA and an associate of AFA.
 Both ACCA and KICPAA also work closely with the government's National Accounting Council.